woolparka/junemi/content/authors/admin/_index.md

 A little more background about myeself - before joining the doctoral program, I worked as a Senior Research Associate at KDI (Korea Development Institute), a highly regarded think tank in Korea.
 I recieved multiple accolades during my time there such as the 2020 best paper of the year awarded by the South Korean Government.
 Prior to that I attended the KDI School of Public Policy and Management for the Master's in Public Policy.

 Outside of research, teaching holds a special palce in my heart.
-During my doctorate program I have taught (*Critical Policy Issues (PMAP 3311)*), a writing-intensive course introducing the foundations of public policy to upper-level students of undergraduate students.
+During my doctorate program I have taught *Critical Policy Issues (PMAP 3311)*, a writing-intensive course introducing the foundations of public policy to 40 upper-level undergraduate students.
+I put a lot of emphasis on rapport and effective communication, and focused on revamping the course from the ground up to interact with the students more empathetically, receiving a 5.0 instructor rating with over a 50% participation rate.

 Overall, I strive to spread kindness which is reflected in my research interests, and my teaching philosophy.
 My ultimate goal is to become a channel for benevolent influence by contributing to research in critical areas to improve equity for those in need.